-The Auditor interviewed nine (9) inmates with disabilities, including LEP inmates.

-One (1) inmate was hearing impaired who reported he could hear well enough to "get by".
-He stated he did not feel vulnerable or at a disadvantage because of his hearing impairment.
-Two (2) inmates were visually impaired, both of whom reported they did not feel vulnerable or at a disadvantage because of their limited vision.
-One (1) inmate was LEP.
-He reported he receives most of his information in Spanish.
-He added that the staff are helpful when he has trouble understanding and they will get another staff who speaks Spanish to interpret.
-Five (5) inmates were physically disabled.
-The physical disabilities differed between the inmates.
-All five (5) reported they felt safe.
+The Auditor interviewed five inmates with disabilities.
+Two inmates were hearing impaired.
+Both reported they could hear well enough to "get by".
+They stated sometimes when it is noisy it is difficult to decipher is someone is speaking to them or someone else.
+But they felt the staff was respectful toward them and their hearing deficit.
+They both admitted they did not feel vulnerable or at a disadvantage because of their hearing impairment.
+Three inmates were physically disabled, all of whom reported they did not feel vulnerable or at a disadvantage because of their disability.
+While the physical disabilities differed between the inmates, all three reported they felt safe.
 They felt their needs were being met.
 They reported the staff was responsive.
-None of the nine inmates interviewed reported feeling vulnerable to sexual abuse or sexual harassment due to their disabilities.
+None of the five inmates interviewed reported feeling vulnerable to sexual abuse or sexual harassment due to their disabilities.

 The ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
-13, B, 1, items a-d, denote numerous items relative to ensuring each inmate is given information in verbal and written form, and that all information regarding ADOC's PREA policy is understood by the inmate.
+13, B, 1, items a-d, denote numerous items relative to ensuring each inmate is given information in verbal and written form, andthat all information regarding ADOC's PREA policy is understood by the inmate.